12 Easy Traditional Chinese New Year Desserts Recipes

 The balls are deep-fried till golden brown after being wrapped in a basic dough of sugar, water, and rice flour and filled with red bean paste.

-Get the full recipe from What To Cook Today
+Get the recipe: What To Cook Today

 8. Fried Dough Twists (Chinese New Year desserts)